Pixelbear/flixelighting/README.md

 # flixelighting
-An HaxeFlixel library designed to make real-time lighting easy to include games
+A HaxeFlixel library designed to make real-time lighting easy to include in games

 ## Features

 Currently this library allows you to:

 - Easily use real-time normal map based lighting calculations in your game
-- Add up to 8 modifiable lights to any flixel.FlxState
+- Add up to 8 modifiable lights
-- Convert lights into spotlights (WIP)
+- Update the lighting calculations on the fly

 ## Getting started

-1. Download the directory as a zip, and include the "flixelighting" subfolder at the source of your HaxeFlixel project (The same level as your "assets", "source", "export" folders!)
+1. Download the directory as a .zip, and include the "flixelighting" subfolder at the source of your HaxeFlixel project (The same level as your "assets", "source", "export" folders!)
 2. The following is a basic implementation within a flixel.FlxState:

 ```haxe